 Baby Sleep Secrets

-Wrapping your baby in a blanket can help him feel secure enough to drift off to sleep.
+Wrapping your baby in a blanket can help them feel secure enough to drift off to sleep.
 When you swaddle, make sure your baby's legs can bend at the hips, to avoid hip problems later.
-Also, make sure you only swaddle when you're awake and are monitoring him.
-If your baby is alone in the crib, no blankets should be on or around him (you want to lower the risk of SIDS).
-It’s ok to have your baby in the same room as you, but do not sleep with her in the same bed.
-If you are breastfeeding and are yourself tired, try not to feed her while in a chair or on a couch in case you fall asleep as well.
+Also, make sure you only swaddle when you're awake and are monitoring them.
+If your baby is alone in the crib, no blankets should be on or around them (you want to lower the risk of SIDS).
+It’s ok to have your baby in the same room as you, but do not sleep with them in the same bed.
+If you are breastfeeding and are yourself tired, try not to feed them while in a chair or on a couch in case you fall asleep as well.

 Feel free to try using a pacifier.
-It may help soothe him and is another thing that has been known to prevent SIDS.
+It may help soothe them and is another thing that has been known to prevent SIDS.